japaric/cargo-call-stack/README.md

 [`-Z emit-stack-sizes`]: https://doc.rust-lang.org/nightly/unstable-book/compiler-flags/emit-stack-sizes.html

-- If there's at least some stack usage information available then the *maximum stack usage* of each function is also computed, or at least a lower bound is provided.
+- The *maximum stack usage* of each function is also computed, or at least a lower bound is provided.
 Maximum stack usage of a function here refers to the stack usage that includes the stack used by functions that the function may invoke.

 - The tool has *imperfect* support for calls through function pointers (`fn()`) and dynamic dispatch (`dyn Trait`).
 You *will* get a call graph from programs